NoahTheDuke/lazytest/README.md

 > [!NOTE]
 > `:pre-test-run` and `:post-test-run` both receive the same inputs as `:pre-test-suite` and `:post-test-suite` when at the start or end of a run.
 The `-run` versions merely exists as a convenience, to simplify writing initial and final hooks.

+#### defhook

-Additionally to manually writing multimethods by hand, a helper macro `lazytest.hooks/defhook` exists to ease this process.
+In addition to writing multimethods by hand, a helper macro `lazytest.hooks/defhook` exists to ease this process.
 It will use the built-in hook dispatch function, define a no-op `:default`, and has syntax similar to `extend-protocol`:

 ```clojure lazytest/skip=true
 (defhook yell